-Today, I’m introducing you to Košice Slovakia (pronounced Ko-shi-tse), one of the most underrated cities and hidden gems in Europe.
+Today, I’m introducing you to Košice Slovakia (pronounced Ko-shi-tse), one of the hidden gems and most underrated cities in Europe.
 With a population of over 250,000, Košice is the second largest city in Slovakia, and in 2013 it was the European Capital of Culture.

 Table of Contents

 Kosice Slovakia is the perfect city break destination for anyone who’s interested in history and culture and loves the Central-Europe feel.

 It’s a fairly small and walkable city, yet there’s plenty of things to do in Kosice.
 Stroll down Hlavna street (the main pedestrian street) and you’ll pass dozens of colourful houses, city mansions, bustling cafes and stylish shops.
 It’s an active city during the summer, yet it’s never crowded by tourists.
 As far as I could tell, I didn’t see a single tourist there.

 Aside from that, Košice is just beautiful.
 Prepare yourself for a stunning mix of architectural styles, from Gothic, Renaissance and Baroque to Art Nouveau, Cubist and Classicist.
 If you’re an art and history lover, you’ll have a field day here!

 Introduction to Kosice

 Košice is the second-largest city in Slovakia, after the capital Bratislava.

 Compared to Bratislava, Kosice gets way less visitors, which is a huge plus!
 You get the chance to explore this hidden gem of Central European history and you have Kosice tourist attractions more of less to yourself.

 Still, the town is geared towards tourism with hotels, restaurants and attractions.
 And best of all – locals like visitors; they’re kind and welcoming, and they will make you feel like home.
 That’s how I experienced Kosice.